Darren Clarke is giving back to the adopted home that’s given him so much. He’s not alone in golf and the larger professional sports community.

 The Abaco Club launched a fund-raising effort dedicated to providing immediate disaster relief for residents of Great Abaco island, which incurred widespread destruction when the slow-moving category 5 hurricane made landfall with heavy rain and sustained winds of 185 miles-per-hour.
 The club is just over 20 miles away from the island’s largest town, Marsh Harbour, which was almost completely destroyed.
 The death toll continues to rise and thousands of residents are without shelter after losing their homes; some neighborhoods were left completely under water while others are a twisted jumble of splintered wood and debris.

 David Southworth, the Founder and CEO of Southworth Development, an affiliate of which owns The Abaco Club, called the situation in Marsh Harbour a “humanitarian disaster on an almost unimaginable scale.”
-Almost $1.5 million has been donated already to the GoFundMe campaign, with contributions distributed by the Abaco-Winding Bay Relief Fund, a 501(c)3 charitable organization created expressly for this effort.
+More than $1.5 million has been donated to the GoFundMe campaign, with contributions distributed by the Abaco-Winding Bay Relief Fund, a 501(c)3 charitable organization created expressly for this effort.
 Joe Deitch, the Chairman of Southworth Development, pledged an additional $1 million to the relief effort and members of The Abaco Club and other Southworth clubs and communities have contributed over $900,000 to date.

 All funds received will be used to provide assistance specifically to the people of Abaco in the form of food, shelter, medical aid and supplies, and assistance in the clean-up and rebuilding efforts.